 One of the simplest additions to a staircase that can provide a significant accent is the addition of stair brackets.
-From simple contemporary designs to more elaborate styles, decorative stair brackets help to provide a finished look to a set of stairs.
+From simple contemporary designs to more elaborate styles, decorative stair brackets help to give a finished look to a set of stairs.

 Often found in historical homes of Edwardian and Victorian origin, stair brackets are experiencing a comeback as homeowners discover their elegant simplicity.
-These architectural embellishments can be used to add a subtle detail to complement the design of a staircase, or more elaborate bracket designs can make a decorative statement on their own.
-While brackets may initially seem to be a small addition to stairs, homeowners find it surprising that they make a huge impact on the home's overall feeling of elegance and attention to detail.
+These architectural embellishments can be used to add subtle detail to complement the design of a staircase, or more elaborate bracket designs can make a decorative statement on their own.
+While brackets may initially seem to be a small addition to stairs, homeowners find it surprising that they make a significant impact on the home’s overall feeling of elegance and attention to detail.

-While some designs of stair brackets have designs that are firmly rooted in a specific style of decor, other designs lend themselves to a number of architectural styles.
+While some designs of stair brackets have designs that are firmly rooted in a specific style of decor, other designs lend themselves to several architectural styles.
 This means that these interesting and stylish brackets can be used to spruce up a staircase in a room of any architectural style.
 From the simple and streamlined to the lavishly detailed, the right brackets can offer the perfect finishing touch to a set of stairs.

 As each stair bracket is solely a decorative device and does not perform a function as do other parts of a staircase, the installation of these details is simple enough that they can be installed by anyone who can handle glue, small nails, and a hammer.
 Once the bracket is in place with glue, a few finishing nails do the trick to hold the bracket firmly in place for the long run.